Himanshu-N/Unity-IMU-Flex/README.md

 # Unity-IMU-Flex
- Integrating Flex sensor and IMU in Unity
+ Integrating Flex sensor and IMU in Unity to control a virtual hand.

 Sensors used
 - Flex sensor x3